YoussifAllam/YoussifAllam/README.md

 * and I'm Desktop application developer

-* who's currently seeking a opportunity in any of those fields ( Ai , Data analysis and Data scraping)
+* who's currently seeking a opportunity in any of those fields ( Ai , Data analysis )

 * I am eager to build experience in my field, especially within the field of deep learning and Machine Learning.
 -------------------------------------------------------------------